upload-interop / interface

 Why a separate Upload-Interop?

-data structure is well-defined.
+Whereas the key structures of $_GET, $_POST, etc. superglobal arrays are not well-defined, the terminating upload_files_array_item data structure in the $_FILES superglobal is well-defined.
 However, one wants to be able to pass that data structure (or a representation of it) into presentation-independent application or domain logic.
 As such, one would prefer something that is not tied to a particular presentation format.

 For example, embedding the Upload-Interop structures in an HTTP-related standard could reasonably be considered to be tying the structures to the HTTP presentation format.
-That in turn would make it academically unsuitable for application or domain use.
+That in turn would make Upload-Interop academically unsuitable for application or domain use.

-Thus, Upload-Interop being separated from a particular presentation format gives philosophical cover to using UploadStruct instances and the various UploadTypeAliases in application or domain logic, much the same way there is cover for using DateTime or SimpleXml instances in application or domain logic.
+Thus, Upload-Interop being separated from a particular presentation format gives philosophical cover to using UploadStruct instances and the various UploadTypeAliases in application or domain logic, much the same way there is cover for using DateTime or SimpleXmlElement instances in application or domain logic.

 Why is there no UploadCollection ?

-user inputs are arbitrarily structured from interaction to interaction.
-Except for the terminating files_array_item
+$_GET and $_POST user inputs are arbitrarily structured from interaction to interaction.
+Except for the terminating upload_files_array_item, the $_FILES user inputs are likewise arbitrarily structured.
+An upload_structs_array is a representation of that arbitrary structure.

 As with other user inputs, it is an application-specific concern to map those arbitrary structures to more well-defined ones, such as domain-specific collections.